Jan. 13, 2016

 Returning to the university in 2011, Klucking was first the finance manager for the President’s Division, and later added the CWU Foundation operations to his role.
 He was subsequently named associate vice president of Finance & Business Auxiliaries where he was responsible for financial services, business services, procurement and contracts, the Wildcat Shop, dining services, catering, conference programs and Wildcat printing.

 Gaudino noted that for many decades CWU enrollment management functions were assigned to a vice president for student affairs and enrollment management.
 CWU eliminated that vice presidential position in the wake of dramatic reductions in state support, in 2009.

 “The ‘industry standard’ for leadership in enrollment management is a vice presidential position,” Gaudino said.
 “Enrollment has become a critical aspect of university support and we’ve got to recruit the very best for this position.

-Later this winter, the university will launch a national search for the vice president of business and financial affairs, and the search will be chaired by Tim Englund, the dean of the College of the Sciences.
+Later this winter, the university will launch a national search for the vice president of business and financial affairs, to be chaired by Tim Englund, the dean of the College of the Sciences.
 The vice president for BFA will direct the work of departments of Financial Planning and Analysis, Finance and Business Auxiliaries along with Internal Audit.